 I get updates once in a while with pictures, and the pictures do not lie—she is still the happiest and most beautiful little girl I have ever seen.
 I get through my hard days knowing she is loved— not just by one family, but by two families.
 She has two families that would go to the end of the earth for her.
 Even though I know how loved she is, I still worry about her and wonder how she is doing all the time.

-I compare the first family to the second family all the time; there are so many differences and it’s hard not to.
+I compare the first family to the second family all the time; there are so many differences and it’s hard not to, and it can be painful.
 The first family would send me text messages and things all the time, but with the second family, all our communication still goes through the agency.
 I can only hope that one day it will all change and we will have some type of relationship, but until then, I just have to hold onto hope and know that I have done everything I can at this point to give her the life she deserves.